Programs for adults 50 and older.

 Community users have access to the LCCC Fitness Center, Field House, and Track by enrolling in NPER 150 or NPER 189 (Field House & Track access only).
 Call the HPER Program Office at (440) 366-4028 for sections and prices.
 To register, visit Enrollment Services in LC 158 or call Records at (440) 366-4067.

 Older adults (60+) have access to the fitness facilities by enrolling in NFIT 150C or NFIT 151C.
 Call the Center for Lifelong Learning at (440) 366-4148 for sections and prices.

 The Ewing Activities Center provides facility rental to corporate and the general public groups.
 The LCCC Adventure Challenge Experience which includes team building activities, low and high ropes course elements, is also available to public and corporate groups.
 For additional information contact the Health, Physical Education and Recreation Division toll-free at (800) 995-LCCC, Ext.
 4028 or direct-dial (440) 366-4028.

 You may register for LCCC credit courses tuition-free if you’re 60 years old or older and have lived in Ohio for at least the past 12 months.
 This registration is processed on select dates only for each credit semester.
-Check the LCCC Academic Calendar for Senior Citizen Tuition-Free registration dates.
+Check the LCCC Academic Calendar for Senior Adult Learner Tuition-Free registration dates.